 Roger is a lifelong resident of New York City.
 He graduated from Pomfret School and Harvard University.
 He served in the Air Force in World War II, first as an instructor in machine guns and power turrets, and then, in the Pacific, as an editor and reporter for the GI magazine Brief.
 After the war, he became an editor with Holiday Magazine, and then, for fifty years, a fiction editor and writer with the New Yorker.
 His eleven books include humor, fiction, reminiscence, and seven baseball collections.
-You will find links to Roger’s book jackets and to some of his New Yorker writings on this page.
+Links to some or Roger’s New Yorker writings are below.

 In 2014 Roger was inducted into the writers’ section of the Baseball Hall of Fame, and the next year he was elected to the American Academy of Arts and Letters.

 Roger recently reminisced about his long connection with Brooklin and its residents.
 You will find an audio-video production, Roger Angell: My Brooklin, and Beloved Local Friends (Audio Only), on this page.